Reinforcing a Philosophy: Littlewood--Paley theory for the moment curve over generic local fields: Diagonal behavior of the Vinogradov system

 The Girard--Newton equations imply that for each coordinate $t_j$, there exists an $s_i=t_j$.
-The special subvarieties discussed in the introduction are these `diagonal' ones given by $t_j=s_i$ for some $i,j$.
+The special subvarieties discussed previously are these `almost diagonal' varieties given by $t_j=s_i$ for each $j$ and some $i$.
 Fixing a point $\vof{s}$, the number of such points $\vof{t}$ (and equivalently special subvarieties) is at most $n^n$.
-The main insight underlying Proposition~\ref{prop:main} is that a fattened version of this argument continues to hold for $\syzygies(\delta,\vof{I}; \delta^{n})$.
+The critical insight underlying Proposition~\ref{prop:main} is that a fattened version of this argument continues to hold for $\syzygies(\delta,\vof{I};\delta^{n})$.

 Going further, the Girard--Newton equations \eqref{identity:GN} and the Fundamental Theorem of Algebra imply that permutations are the only solutions.
 Obtaining a fattened version of this `strong diagonal property' was an essential feature in \cite{WH}; the strong diagonal property took the form: if $\vof{J} \in \syzygies(\delta,\vof{I},\delta^n)$, then $\vof{J}$ is a permutation of $\vof{I}$.
-We will see this behavior again below in Proposition~\ref{prop:Bezout}.
+We will see this strong diagonal behavior again in Proposition~\ref{prop:Bezout} below.

 \begin{proof}[Proof of Proposition~\ref{prop:main}] Fix $n \geq 2$.
 First, I will prove the proposition for non-archimedean local fields of characteristic 0 or of characteristic greater than $n$.
-For these cases, the constant $C_{\lf,n}$ appearing in statement of the proposition is 1.
+For these cases, the constant $C_{\lf}$ appearing in statement of the proposition is 1.
 At the end of the proof, I will indicate the necessary changes when $\lf$ is $\R$ or $\C$.

 Fix a non-archimedean local field $\lf$ of characteristic 0 or of characteristic greater than $n$.
 Fix a scale $\delta \in \scales(\lf)$ and an $n$-tuple of intervals $\vof{I}$ in $\partition_{\delta}^n$.
 It suffices to show the bound \(|\syzygies(\delta,\vof{I}; \delta^{n})| \leq n^n\).
 For $\vof{s} \in \lf^n$, define the univariate polynomial